kluctl/go-embed-python/README.md

 This library uses the standalone Python distributions found at https://github.com/indygreg/python-build-standalone as the base.

-Running `go generate ./...` from the root of the project will will trigger download, extraction and cleanup of these distributions for all supported platforms.
-Cleanup means that everything is removed from the distributions that is not required to run the Python interpreter.
+The `./hack/build-tag.sh` script is used to invoke `python/generate` and `pip/generate`, which then downloads, extracts and packages all supported Python distributions.
+The script then also creates a tag which then can be used as a dependency in your project.

-`//go:embed` is then used to embed the extracted distributions into the compiled go binaries.
+The tagged release internally embed all Python sources and binaries via `//go:embed`.
 The `EmbeddedPython` object is then used as a helper utility to access the embedded distribution.

 `EmbeddedPython` is created via `NewEmbeddedPython`, which will extract the embedded distribution into a temporary folder.